jonatasjsonar/auto-service/.github/ISSUE_TEMPLATE/bk-do_not_open_issue_here.md

 ---
-name: Use STUDIO repository for new issues
+name: DO NOT OPEN ISSUES HERE
-about: Do not open new issues here.
-Use STUDIO repository for new issues
+about: Use studio repository for new issues
 title: 'DO NOT OPEN ISSUE HERE'
 labels: ''
 assignees: 'jonatasjsonar'